 Inspired by the Internet-driven explosion in what he describes as “distributive journalism,” Stephane Fitch founded FitchInk in 2011.
 Stephane has been a journalist since 1991, and has been honored multiple times for his insightful and controversial work.
-He spent twelve years with Forbes, serving as the magazine’s bureau chief in Chicago and London and as a writer in Los Angeles and New York.
+He spent 12 years with Forbes, serving as the magazine’s bureau chief in Chicago and London and as a writer in Los Angeles and New York.
 From 1996 to 1998, Stephane was an enterprise reporter for Dow Jones News Service and contributed frequently to the Wall Street Journal.
 His early career included stints at The Nation, Real Estate Finance & Investment and the Casco Bay Weekly.
-In addition to being managing editor of FitchInk, Stephane remains an occasional contributor to Forbes and a frequent drinking buddy of the English language.
+In addition to being editor-in-chief of FitchInk, Stephane remains an occasional contributor to Forbes and a frequent drinking buddy of the English language.
 A graduate of the University of Maine, Stephane now lives and works in Scottsdale, Arizona.

 Kristin Kloberdanz joined FitchInk in 2012.
 A journalist since 1998, she spent five years as a reporter and news desk editor in the Chicago bureau of Time, where she frequently wrote for the magazine’s Business, Society, News and Notebook sections.
 She also managed more than two dozen of Time‘s contract writers and assigned stories for its 15-state Midwest bureau.
 Prior to Time, Kristin worked at Health magazine in San Francisco, then as an editor and writer at Book, a popular literary magazine.
 For more than 10 years, Kristin maintained a literary review column in the Chicago Tribune.
 She has contributed to Fast Company, the Boston Globe, San Francisco magazine, Surface and Kirkus Reviews, covering education, pop culture, health care, real estate and other topics.
 Kristin holds a master’s degree from Northwestern University’s Medill School of Journalism and works from the Bay Area.